elliohow/fMRI_ROI_Analysis_Tool/README.rst

 <p align="center">
  <img src="docs/example_images/HTML_report.png" width=900>
 </p>

-## Running
-The `fRAT.py` or `fRAT_GUI.py` files are used to run the non-GUI or GUI versions of fRAT respectively.
-Configuration settings can be changed in the GUI, alternatively they can be changed directly in the config.toml files.
-The critical parameter validation method requires the creation of a paramValues.csv file ([further information here](#paramvaluescsv)).

-`combined_results.json` (found in `output_folder/Summarised_results/`) contains the summary results of all fMRI volumes combined into one file.
-If paramValues.csv should be created before running the analysis, using the "Setup parameters" option in the GUI. `printResults.py` (or the print results GUI option) can be used to print the desired results to the terminal once
-`combined_results.json` has been created.
-A `config_log.py` file will be created in the output folder during analysis to record which config settings were used for analysis.

-NOTE: For plotting, as scaling of figures is calculated during the analysis step, scaled figures should only be used if all files analysed together are also displayed together, otherwise the scaling will be based on files which are not present in the figures.

 ### Folder structure:
 The following section details the folder structure needed to run the fRAT and the structure of the folder outputted by